HSR-Semester-Arbeit2016/hsr-semester-arbeit2016.github.io/_posts/2016-11-05-randomness-problems.md

 ### 2. Task Parallel Libray not available in Unity

-In order to solve this problem, we tried to execute asynchronously the ``OnTimedEvent`` call by using the C Sharp Task Parallel Library.
+In order to solve this problem, we tried to execute the ``OnTimedEvent`` call asynchronously by using the C# Task Parallel Library.

 ````c#
 using System.Threading.Tasks;